Pinglepi/NMBU_schoolprojects/README.md

-# Dat350-NMBU2023
+# Schoolwork at NMBU
-A place to upload the code for my Dat350 schoolwork
+This is a place i will upload some of my schoolwork during my studies